 Children under 8 years of age must be actively supervised by someone who is at least 16, who can give immediate help.

 Make sure people can’t access the pool when:

 - there's no one to supervise, or

 - they’re uninvited, such as trespassers entering the pool outside school hours.

 To minimise unauthorised use, consider having a security system.

-For more information about fences and signage see:
+Refer to the following webpage for more information about fences and signage.